 To exit the trade, we’ll use a simple time exit, and get out after 5 bars.

-The neutral doji is a candlestick patter that belongs to a family of 4 different doji patterns.
+The neutral doji is a candlestick pattern that belongs to a family of 4 different doji patterns.
 It signals a bearish or bullish trend reversal, depending on whether it was preceded by a bullish or bearish market move.

 Before we end this article, we want to urge you to TEST EVERYTHING ON HISTORICAL DATA BEFORE YOU GO LIVE.
 Most things don’t work well at all, meaning that you will lose money trading it.
 And the only way to know if something is worth your time, is through backtesting.